 The American Football Conference, also known as AFC, is part of the football conferences alongside the National Football Conference (NFC).
 They are the two highest professional football levels of American football.
 The conferences involve 16 teams which are categorized into four divisions.
 AFC was created by merging teams from the American Football League and National Football League in 1970 merge.

 It included ten teams from the AFL and 3 teams from the NFL.
 The remaining 13 teams then formed the second conference, the NFC.
 Over the years, changes were made and the conference now has a total of 16 teams with four divisions.
-As of 2020, the champions were Kansas City Chiefs, earning their second title in a row.
+As of 2022, the champions were Kansas City Chiefs, earning their third title in a row.

 The four divisions are East, West, South, and North.